10 Things You Should Never Do While Pumping Gas

 Gas stations are busy places.
 While you probably won’t cause an electrical spark when using your cellphone around a gas tank, you should avoid using your phone so you stay more alert and focused on what you are doing.
 This is why you shouldn’t charge your phone in your car.

 Stay alert and be sure not to overfill your gas tank.
 Most fuel tanks shut off automatically when the tank is full, so trust the tank so you don’t end up spilling gasoline everywhere.
-Here’s how to lubricate your car locks, hinges and latches in just 10 minutes.

 Keep Gas Off Skin, Eyes

 If you do get gasoline on your skin, wash the affected area in lukewarm water and soap.
 If you get gas in your eyes, according to the Mayo Clinic, you should flush them with tap water for at least 15 minutes and remove contact lenses.
 Avoid rubbing your eyes.
-Did you know that these 10 household items are extremely flammable?

 Keep Children in the Car